aastashov/logger_bro/README.md

 # Demo feature, shows how much you earn if you work 8 hours a day
 ./manage.py --report  --hours=8

-# Build a standup based on yesterday's logs
+# Build a stand-up based on yesterday's logs
 ./manage.py --standup

-# It'll transfer your vorlogs to JIRA.
+# It'll transfer your work logs to JIRA.
 ./manage.py --start=2021-08-09 --end=2021-08-15
 ```